-- Section E on page 151 gives you information if you have problems getting medical care or items, dental or vision services, behavioral health services, long-term services and supports, and prescription drugs (but not Part D drugs).
-For example, use this section if: - You are not getting medical care you want, and you believe our plan covers this care. - We did not approve services, items, or drugs that your doctor wants to give you, and you believe this care should be covered. - NOTE: Only use Section E for problems with drugs not covered by Part D. Drugs in the List of Covered Drugs, also known as the Drug List, with an asterisk () are not covered by Part D. See Section F on page 166 for Part D drug appeals. - You got medical care or services you think should be covered, but we are not paying for this care. - You got and paid for medical services or items you thought were covered, and you want to ask us to pay for the services so your payment can be refunded. - You are being told that coverage for care you have been getting will be reduced or stopped, and you disagree with our decision. - NOTE: If the coverage that will be stopped is for hospital care, home health care, skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services, you need to read a separate section of this chapter because special rules apply to these types of care.
-See Sections G and H on pages 175 and 182.
+- Section E gives you information if you have problems getting medical care (but not Part D drugs).
+For example, use this section if: - You are not getting medical care you want, and you believe our plan covers this care. - We did not approve medical care that your doctor wants to give you, and you believe this care should be covered. - NOTE: Only use Section E for problems with drugs not covered by Part D. Drugs in the List of Covered Drugs, also known as the Drug List, with an asterisk () are not covered by Part D. Refer to Section F for Part D drug appeals. - You got medical care or services you think should be covered, but we are not paying for this care. - You got and paid for medical care you thought we cover, and you want to ask us to pay for the services so your payment can be refunded. - You are being told that coverage for medical care you have been getting will be reduced or stopped, and you disagree with our decision. - NOTE: If the coverage that will be stopped is for hospital care, home health care, skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services, you need to read a separate section of this chapter because special rules apply to these types of care.
+Refer to Sections G and H. - Your request for a coverage decision might be dismissed, which means we won't review the request.
+Examples of when we might dismiss your request are: if your request is incomplete, if someone makes the request for you but hasn't given us proof that you agreed to allow them to make the request, or if you ask for your request to be withdrawn.
+If we dismiss a request for a coverage decision, we will send a notice explaining why, and how to ask for a review of the dismissal.
+This review is a formal process called an appeal.

-- Section F on page 166 gives you information if you have problems about Part D drugs.
-For example, use this section if: - You want to ask us to make an exception to cover a Part D drug that is not on our Drug List. - You want to ask us to waive limits on the amount of the drug you can get. - You want to ask us to cover a drug that requires prior approval. - We did not approve your request or exception, and you or your doctor or other prescriber thinks we should have. - You want to ask us to pay for a prescription drug you already bought so your payment can be refunded.
-(This is asking for a coverage decision about payment.) - Section G on page 175 gives you information on how to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon.
-Use this section if: - You are in the hospital and think the doctor asked you to leave the hospital too soon. - Section H on page 182 gives you information if you think your home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services are ending too soon.
+- Section F gives you information if you have problems about Part D drugs.
+For example, use this section if: - You want to ask us to make an exception to cover a Part D drug that is not on our Drug List. - You want to ask us to waive limits on the amount of the drug you can get. - You want to ask us to cover a drug that requires prior authorization (PA) or approval. - We did not approve your request or exception, and you or your doctor or other prescriber thinks we should have. - You want to ask us to pay for a prescription drug you already bought so your payment can be refunded.
+(This is asking for a coverage decision about payment.) - Section G gives you information on how to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon.
+Use this section if: - You are in the hospital and think the doctor asked you to leave the hospital too soon. - Section H gives you information if you think your home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services are ending too soon.